 *Tap the pans on the counter to release any air bubbles in the batter.

-Place the cake pans on the center rack of a preheated 350 -degree oven and bake for 25-30 minutes, until the center of cakes springs back when pressed.
+Place the cake pans on the center rack of a preheated 350-degree oven and bake for 25-30 minutes until the center of the cakes springs back when pressed.

 Transfer the cakes to wire racks and cool for 10 minutes.
-After cooling invert the cakes onto the racks (remove the parchment paper) and turn cakes right side up and allow to cool completely before frosting.
+After cooling, invert the cakes onto the racks (remove the parchment paper) and turn the cakes right side up and allow them to cool completely before frosting.

 While the cakes are baking, make the cream cheese frosting.

-Frost the Hummingbird Cake with the cream cheese frosting and decorate the top with pecan halves.
+Frost the cake with the cream cheese frosting and decorate the top with pecan halves.

-Slice it up, serve it and watch the smiles around your table!
+Slice it up, serve it, and watch the smiles around your table!
 I know after one bite, you’ll agree this is the Best Hummingbird Cake you’ve ever tasted.